-The Incarcerated Student Program (ISP) was first approved as a pilot program by LTCC's Board of Trustees in 2015.
-In spring of 2017, LTCC’s Substantive Change Proposal received approval from the Accrediting Commission for Community and Junior Colleges (ACCJC).
-The Incarcerated Student Program was introduced to serve inmates of California's correctional facilities and promote their educational success.
+The Incarcerated Student Program (ISP) at Lake Tahoe Community College was introduced to serve inmates of California's correctional facilities and promote their educational success.
 Higher education provides inmates with a pathway to a more productive future and a greater likelihood of post-release employment.
 Incarcerated students can earn their Associate’s Degree for Transfer (AA-T) in Sociology through an Enhanced One-On-One pedagogical approach facilitated through Lake Tahoe Community College.
+ISP was first approved as a pilot program by LTCC's Board of Trustees in 2015.
+In spring of 2017, LTCC’s Substantive Change Proposal received approval from the Accrediting Commission for Community and Junior Colleges (ACCJC).

 Vision & Sub-Mission

 To provide structured, positive support in the pursuit of higher education for the incarcerated population.

-To deliver socially transformative, higher education programs for incarcerated students.
+To deliver socially transforming, higher education programs for incarcerated students.
 Through an Enhanced One-On-One pedagogical approach, LTCC’s ISP coursework supports the degree completion goals of incarcerated students and thus positively contributes to both individual and community possibilities.